Lapland-UAS-Tequ/tequ-rpi-setup/README.md

 ## Actions

-### 1. Prepare Raspberry Pi OS SD-card with Raspberry Pi Imager
+### 1. Prepare Raspberry Pi OS SD-card or SSD with Raspberry Pi Imager

+## NOTE!
+If you want to use an SSD for faster read/write speeds, you can connect an SSD to your device and select that instead of an SD card.
+The process will be completely the same otherwise.

+---

 https://www.raspberrypi.org/software/

-32 GB SD-card is preferable
+32 GB SD-card/SSD is preferable, or better.

 Preconfigure your installation by pressing CTRL+SHIFT+X after you select OS in installer.